Invoice creation guide

 • Verify subtotal, tax, and total amounts.

 Most invoice problems are not complicated.
-They come from leaving out key details, writing vague line items, or assuming the client already knows how and when to pay.
+They come from leaving out key details, writing vague line items, or relying on a manual workflow that makes errors easy to miss.

 • Sending an invoice without a due date.